Use of medical reports

 • Indications of the presence of scars, physical complaints and/or psychological symptoms coming from: (a) the MediFirst medical advice ‘to hear and to decide’; (b) the reports of the interviews; and (c) other medical documents.

 So, national legislation guarantees the possibility to use a (forensic) medical report as supportive evidence.[3]
 That had not always been the case.
-Till around 2005 – 2010 the general legal perception was that medical supportive evidence only had a very limited role to play in the decision making process due to the fact that the outcome of such supporting evidence could not give a 100% certain answer about the who, when, why and where questions that could be asked.
+Till around 2005 – 2010 the general legal perception in the Netherlands was that medical supportive evidence only had a very limited role to play in the decision making process, due to the fact that the outcome of such supporting evidence could not give a 100% certain answer about the who, when, why and where questions that could be asked.

-An NGO, called iMMO (Institute for Human Rights and Medical Assessment (instituut voor Mensenrechten en Medisch Onderzoek)[5] has the specific expertise to medically examine asylum seekers (physically and psychologically) at their request resulting in a forensic medico-legal report.iMMO is not funded by the government, but by other NGOs such as DCR and Amnesty International, among others.
-IMMO, founded in 2012, operates independently.
-It started as a very small organisation that mainly relied on free-lance professionals – especially physicians and psychologists – who have the required knowledge and expertise, who commit themselves on a voluntary basis and who are not bound to iMMO by an employment contract.
+An NGO, called iMMO (Institute for Human Rights and Medical Assessment (instituut voor Mensenrechten en Medisch Onderzoek)[6] has the specific expertise to medically examine asylum seekers (physically and psychologically) at their request, resulting in a forensic medico-legal report.iMMO is not funded by the government, but by other NGO’s such as the DCR and Amnesty International, among several others.
+IMMO was founded in 2012 and operates independently.
+It started as a very small organisation that mainly relied on (former) professionals – especially physicians and psychologists – who have the required knowledge and expertise, who committed themselves on a voluntary basis and who are not bound to IMMO by an employment contract.
 These assessors are trained by iMMO and perform assessments working independently within the framework of their professional responsibility.
-In the last two years, the balance between paid professional staff and unpaid professional volunteers shifted towards having more paid staff.
-Both the staff and the volunteers from iMMO perform medical forensic examinations They do not charge the asylum seeker or their legal representatives,, although the legal representative of the asylum seeker is obligated to try to get the expenses for the examination and the writing of a report reimbursed by the state.[6]
+In the last few years, the balance between paid professional staff and unpaid professional volunteers shifted towards having more paid staff.
+Both the staff and the volunteers from iMMO perform medical forensic examinations They do not charge the asylum seeker or their legal representatives, although the legal representative of the asylum seeker is, according to the rules set by iMMO, obligated to try to get the expenses for the examination and the writing of a report reimbursed by the state.

-iMMO’s role is ‘codified’ in the Aliens Circular and the Council of State has accepted its authority as being an expert in its field.[7]
+IMMO’s role is ‘codified’ in the Aliens Circular and the Council of State has accepted its authority as being an expert in its field.[7]
 What makes iMMO unique is its working method.
-Medico legal reports are realised as a result of the combined effort of medical doctors and psychologists/psychiatrists.
+Medico legal reports are realised as a result of the combined effort of both medical doctors and psychologists/psychiatrists.

-Besides forensic medical assessments, iMMO offers advice and consultation to professionals having questions regarding medical aspects of (amongst other) the asylum procedure. iMMO also provides training and education, e.g. with regard to the early recognition of victims of torture or inhumane treatment. iMMO participates in an international community of institutions specialized in the reception, assessment and treatment of victims of torture and inhumane treatment.
+Besides forensic medical assessments, iMMO offers advice and consultation to professionals having questions regarding, amongst others,medical aspects of the asylum procedure.
+IMMO also provides training and education for the IND, the judiciary, asylum lawyers and DCR, e.g. with regard to the early recognition of victims of torture or inhumane treatment.
+IMMO participates in an international community of institutions specialized in the reception, assessment and treatment of victims of torture and inhumane treatment.

-Every year, iMMO, issues around 100 Forensic Medical Reports.
+From the start in 2012, iMMO, issued around 100 Forensic Medical Reports.
 In 2020, this number decreased significantly due to the Corona limitations.
 In 2020 and in 2021, iMMO conducted around 55 medical examinations a year, and around 50 in 2022.
-Some of these reports were delivered long after the interviews had taken place, especially in the case of repeated asylum claims.
-Because of this time-lapse, the Council of State first considered that iMMO was not able to conduct a proper assessment years later and that their reports were not relevant.
-In its landmark judgment of 27 June 2018, the Council of State changed its previous orientation and ruled that the iMMO reports could be relevant when assessing the question whether or not physical or psychological limitations were in place in the past, preventing the applicant from telling a coherent, complete and consistent asylum story, when the assessment/report is based on medical documents and medical information which were issued by the time the interviews took place.[8]
+In 2023, this number increased to approximately 70 reports per year.
+Some of these reports were delivered long after the interviews with the IND had taken place, especially in the case of repeated asylum claims.
+Because of this time-lapse, the Council of State first considered that iMMO was not able to conduct a proper assessment years later and concluded that their reports were not relevant.
+In its landmark judgment of 27 June 2018, the Council of State changed its previous position and ruled that the iMMO reports could be relevant when assessing the question whether or not physical or psychological limitations were in place in the past, preventing the applicant from telling a coherent, complete and consistent asylum story, when the assessment/report is based on medical documents and medical information which were issued by the time the interviews took place.[8]

 The main legal questions at this moment concerning the value of medico legal reports in the Dutch asylum procedure are: